srs/gradle-node-plugin/README.md

 Installing the plugin
 ---------------------

-Releases of this plugin are hosted at BinTray (http://bintray.com) and is part of jcentral repository.
+Releases of this plugin are hosted at BinTray (http://bintray.com) and is part of jcenter repository.
 Setup the plugin like this:

 	buildscript {